-Beyond sellers’ willingness to make a deal, buyer’s markets are often accentuated by positive economic conditions that favor those on the hunt.
-For example, there could be very low interest rates on mortgages and home loans — these pro-buyer terms paired with an excess of properties on the market and eager sellers is a trifecta for those looking to make a purchase.
-They’ll likely get their pick of properties, at the best price and the best rates.
-It’s a win.
+Beyond seller’s willingness to make a deal, buyer’s markets are often accentuated by positive economic conditions that favor those on the hunt.
+For example, there could be very low interest rates on mortgages and home loans, an excess of properties on the market, and eager sellers.
+These pro-buyer terms are a trifecta for those looking to make a purchase.
+They’ll likely get their pick of properties at the best price and the best rates.

 Prime Time for Sellers

 In a seller’s market it’s home owners who are in the driver’s seat.
-Again, economic conditions tend to be good in a seller’s market, leaving buyers with more money and more freedom to lob offers.
-But, despite interest, there are limited properties on the market, leading to bidding wars for the best properties, plus above ask offers.
+Again, economic conditions tend to be good in a seller’s market, leaving buyers with more money and more freedom to low ball offers.
+But despite interest there are limited properties on the market, leading to bidding wars for the best properties plus above-ask offers.
 It’s also not uncommon for buyers to do anything and everything to up the value of their offer.
 For example, they may offer all cash or a quick close, to help their bid rise above the rest.

 If you’re selling in a seller’s market, you’re likely in great shape.
-While these conditions don’t necessarily guarantee a speedy close or above-ask offer, it’s more likely you’ll reap benefits like these then you would in a flat, down or buyer’s market.
-And if you’re thinking, “I need to sell my house for cash – fast!”, this is your market.
+While these conditions don’t necessarily guarantee a speedy close or above-ask offer, it’s more likely you’ll reap benefits like these than you would in a flat, down, or buyer’s market.
+And if you’re thinking, “I need to sell my house for cash – fast!” this is your market.
 If ever your house was going to command a compelling cash offer, it’s in a highly competitive seller’s market.